Self-operated hearing test systems

 As you can see, when the attendee put the headphones on themselves, they did it so it felt comfortable but the right ear (the red one) was showing increasing losses with increasing frequencies.
 Once the headphones were adjusted by the technician to make sure they were seated correctly the right ear was back to where it should be.
 This was the difference between the right ear being classed as OK or classed as having losses which are starting to be of a concern.

 It is vital that people do not put the headphones on themselves in a hearing test and this is a fundamental requirement of the standard for pure tone audiometry.
-When people put the headphones on themselves, the WorkScreen audiometry is not BS compliant.
+When people put the headphones on themselves, the WorkScreen hearing test system is not BS compliant.

 The British Standard also places restrictions on the background noise levels in which a hearing test should be undertaken.
 Some audiometers have a function to measure this built into them which is nice, but the overall total volume is only part of the story and just as important is the type of noise around.
 It's no good if it is quiet most of the time but then occasionally people can be heard talking or telephones ringing as these are very effective at masking the tones being tested.
 A technician will see this and work around it but a machine will not.
 Without knowing the noise levels in the test environment it is simply being guessed at.
 Come an insurance claim, good luck on convincing an insurer that the testing environment was OK just because that's where the WorkScreen kit was placed.
 If the background noise levels aren't measured then there is no way of knowing that the test was BS compliant, or proving compliance and the result cannot be taken and relied on without question.